codacy/codacy-coverage-reporter/docs/alternative-ways-of-running-coverage-reporter.md

 export CODACY_REPORTER_VERSION=<version>
 ```

+> Note that for versions over `13.0.0` the script will check automatically the checksum of the downloaded binary.
+To override this behavior and skip the checksum of the binary you can:

+> `export CODACY_REPORTER_SKIP_CHECKSUM=true`

 The sections below provide details on alternative ways to run or install Codacy Coverage Reporter.

 ## Docker